JonZeolla/metron-bro-plugin-kafka/e2e/README.md

   - `zeek`: The directory for our zeek container, used for building zeek, the librdkafka, and our plugin, as well as running zeek.
   - `kafka`: The directory for our kafka container.
   - `zookeeper`: The directory for our zookeeper container.
-- `data`: The default path for pcap data to be used in tests.
+- `data`: The default path for data to be used in tests.
-- `in_docker_scripts`: This directory is mapped to the zeek docker container as /root/built_in_scripts.
-These represent the library of scripts we provide to be run in the docker container.
+- `in_docker`: This directory is copied into the zeek docker container at /root/code/e2e/in_docker.
+These represent files and scripts we provide to be copied into the docker image.
-- `scripts`: These are the scripts that are run on the host for creating the docker bits, running containers, running or executing commands against containers ( such as executing one of the built_in_scripts ), and cleaning up resources.
+- `scripts`: These are the scripts that are run on the host for creating the docker bits, running containers, running or executing commands against containers ( such as executing a script in in_docker), and cleaning up resources.
 - `test_output`: Directory where the zeek logs and kafka logs per test/pcap are stored.